MSL Board Certification (MSL- BC®)Elevating the MSL profession through higher standards of professionalism, competence, and industry recognition.

 The MSL-BC® (Medical Science Liaison – Board Certified) is a voluntary process whereby an individual may earn a time-limited credential after validation of their ability to meet predetermined standardized criteria for the profession.

-Why the Medical Science Liaison – Board Certification?
+Why the Medical Science Liaison – Board Certification (MSL -BC®)?

-The Medical Science Liaison – Board Certification is an effort to set industry-recognized standards for the MSL profession by providing a test-based assessment of an individual’s industry knowledge, while affording them a credential that proves their industry knowledge and skill set to employers and peers, enabling career advancement and improving their overall contribution to the lives of patients whom their valued expertise ultimately impacts.
+The Medical Science Liaison – Board Certification (MSL-BC®) is an effort to set industry-recognized standards for the MSL profession.
+By providing a test-based assessment and affording them a credential, individuals can prove their industry knowledge and skill set to their employers and peers, enabling career advancement and improving their overall contribution to the lives of patients whom their valued expertise ultimately impacts.

 Certificate vs. Certification: What’s the Difference?